 Active stretching can be beneficial in preparing for day-to-day activities.
 It can keep your joints safe and stable while allowing you to reduce injury.
 It can also protect you from unexpected sudden movements you may have to make.

-JOIN THE ROGUE YOGI LIST!
+JOIN THE ROGUE YOGI CHALLENGE!

 THE CONS OF ACTIVE STRETCHING